piotrsiupa/git-istash/README.md

 `git istash` ("incredible stash") is an extension for `git stash`, compatible with stash entries created by it.
 Use `git istash` commands as a replacement for `git stash` commands with the same names.

+### `git istash push`

+This command creates a new stash, compatible with the standard Git stash format (except for some corner cases and exceptions in the vanilla command).
+It behaves almost the same as the standard `git stash push` but it can handle some additional situation (like creating a stash from an orphan branch), it has a few additional options (e.g. for stashing only staged / unstaged files), and it's generally more reliable and predictable because it has no corner cases and / or exceptions.

 ### `git istash apply` and `git istash pop`

 Both of these commands restore stashed changes to the working directory.